routerfingerprinting/lfp/README.md

 # LFP: Lightweight FingerPrint

-LFP is a fingerprinting technique aims to identify the vendor of router.
-For more details please refer to our paper.
+LFP is a fingerprinting technique aims to identify the vendor of routers on the Internet.
+For more details please refer to our [paper](https://dl.acm.org/doi/10.1145/3618257.3624813).

 # Quick Start

-We use Scamper version 20191102 to probe targets.
-To test it:
+We use Scamper (version 20191102) to probe targets. to test it:

 - Run `run.sh` to probe a list of targets
 `./run.sh target-ips.txt target-ips.json`

-- Use `analysis.py` to analyze the responses and generate a fingerprint
-`python3 analysis.py target-ips.json`
+- Use `analysis.py` to analyze the responses and generate fingerprints `python3 analysis.py target-ips.json`

-The current set of signatures can be found in signatures directory
+The current set of signatures can be found in the signatures directory.

-# Bib
+# BibTeX

-If you use LFP in your research, please reference it with the following citations:
+If you use LFP in your research, please reference it with the following citation:

 ```bibtex
 @inproceedings{IMC2023-Fingerprinting,